 How to spend a weekend in Rye

-Check in to Cadborough Farm Cottages, a group of self-catering cottages in the countryside on the edge of Rye.
-There are six cottages which each sleep two people.
-The buildings date back to the 1800s, so each cottage’s layout is different – from the cosy old dairy studios to the luxurious, newly renovated Coach House with its open-plan living area and private garden.
+Start your weekend in Rye by checking in to Cadborough Farm Cottages, a group of four self-catering cottages each sleeping two people in the countryside outside of town.
+The buildings date back to the 1800s, so each cottage’s layout is different – from the cosy old dairy to the luxurious, newly renovated Coach House with its open-plan living area and private garden.
 They all come with a kitchen, courtyard or garden, wifi and a TV/DVD player.
-Prices range from £95 for the studios to £120 for the Coach House, with a three-day minimum stay.
+Prices range from £95 for the cottages to £120 for the Coach House, with a three-day minimum stay.

 Take the footpath across the fields for a 15-minute walk into Rye with great views along the way.
 Have dinner at The Standard Inn, a restored 15th-century pub in the centre of town that’s bursting with character, especially in winter when the fire’s roaring.
 Specialities on the menu include lamb from nearby Romney Marshes and Sussex beef and chorizo burgers.